Board of Directors

 Duke grew up in rural Connecticut, directly across the street from a dairy farm.
 He has written: “My family was never without a cat (or two) while the surrounding woods, streams and ponds introduced me to a wide variety of animals.”
 He now lives in Watertown MA, just outside Boston.

 Duke has been involved in sports of all kinds since childhood.
 A competitive runner, he has participated in numerous marathons including Boston, Los Angeles, New York, and London.
 He is active in the New England running scene and is the past president of a local running club.
 Duke also volunteers at many running events and is a continual advocate for running as part of a fitness plan for all ages.

 LEONA PEASE – SECRETARY

-Leona Pease has been working professionally with animals since she was 15.
-She is now a trained and certified Animal Control Officer for the town of Shrewsbury, MA.
-In that position, she works regularly with local animal rescue groups.
-Every month she traps twenty to thirty feral cats in the Worcester County area and transports them to be neutered at various local free clinics run by cat rescue and TNR groups (TNR=trap, neuter, release).
-She also volunteers at all these clinics and her goal is that every cat in Worcester County will be spayed or neutered by the time she retires.
+Leona Pease began working professionally with animals at age 15.
+Until recently, she was the long-time Animal Control Officer for the town of Shrewsbury, MA.
+In that position, she worked regularly with local animal rescue groups.
+Every month she trapped twenty to thirty feral cats in the Worcester County area and transported them to be neutered at various local free clinics run by cat rescue and TNR groups (TNR=trap, neuter, release).
+She also volunteered at all these clinics with a goal of ensuring that every cat in Worcester County would be spayed or neutered by the time she retired.